daviecheng/Autonomous-Locking-Knee-Brace/README.md

 # Autonomous-Locking-Knee-Brace

 ## Summary
-> An automatic device that distinguishes user movements as falling or non-falling; and locks the maximum flexion of the knee brace (set by user) when a fall is detected.
+> An automatic device that distinguishes user movements as falling or non-falling; and locks the maximum preset flexion of the knee brace when a fall is detected.

+- Sensor placement is on chest and hip.
 - Uses Random Forest classifier machine learning algorithm.
+- Approximately 1000 training data samples for each label (falling and nonfalling).
 - Features of Random Forest classifier include:
   - Mean x, y, and z acceleration
   - Mean x, y, and z gyro
   - Mean triaxial acceleration and gyro magnitude
   - Mean x, y, and z RMS acceleration
   - Mean x, y, and z RMS gyro
-- Approximately 1000 training data samples for each label (falling and nonfalling).
-- Sensor placement is on chest and hip.
-- 2 push-pull solenoid motors attached to both sides of knee brace.
-Push to lock maximum flexion.
-Pull to unlock or to allow free leg movement.
+- 2 push-pull solenoid motors attached to both sides of knee brace to lock and unlock.
-- Solenoid's push (lock) when either sensor classify user movement as falling.
-- Soleonoid's pull (unlock) when both sensors classify user movement as non-falling.
-- Solenoid's will stay locked after a fall event; and will unlock after 5 consecutives of non-fall readings.
+- Solenoid's will stay locked after a fall event; and will unlock after 5 consecutive non-fall readings.
 - Fall detection accuracy for my movements is 94.5%, false positive rate is 6.5%, false negative rate is 2.8% for a 300 ms sampling interval.